hotspotty/depindd/src/app/(docs)/(pages)/about/depindd.md

 ## Blockchains

 DePIN networks typically use a blockchain to implement decentralized ownership and incentive structures.
-DePIN DD has a dedicated page for every blokchain that is used by DePIN projects.
+DePIN DD has a dedicated page for every blockchain that is used by DePIN projects.